Making Habits Stick

 • REWARD[1] I’ve written a letter!

 Behaviors are, in one sense, a string of hundreds, maybe thousands, of split-second maneuvers committed to memory.
-One of the entertaining aspects of babies is watching them learn basic habits for things like “grabbing” and “extend finger”, and practicing an instrument or learning to speak a foreign language are more elaborate versions of the same thing.
+One of the entertaining aspects of babies is watching them learn basic habits for things like “grab” and “extend finger”, and practicing an instrument or learning to speak a foreign language are more elaborate versions of the same thing.

 We are creatures of habit.
 Except for whatever we call the soul that makes us human, all animals are merely mental and physical habit machines.
-Even abstract non-habit things like feelings and beliefs are partly made of habits.
+Even abstract, non-habit things like feelings and beliefs are partly made of habits.

 These trigger-method-reward habits expand outward from our present awareness as well: